ktf/gsoc-2018-igprof-exercise/README.md

 # Actual coding task

-Once you have a callgrind output, you need to write a program in either C++, Python, or Javascript (NodeJS) to process such an an output and create an Sqlite database with the schema mentioned in the description.
+Once you have a callgrind output, you need to write a program in either C++, Python, or Javascript (NodeJS) to process such an an output and create an Sqlite database with the schema mentioned in the "Exercise description" above.

 # Suggestions